IamC8/bigBrother/README.md

 ### Installing
 * When you have the seedbox up and runnig, ssh into it and download the scripts.
-* Extract  the files with tar.
+* Extract the files.
 * chmod +x theBoss
-* populate the config file with your own info
+* populate the config file with your own info.
 * sudo ./theBoss

 * Follow the instructions and ssh into the box again when a reboot occurred.